 Once you have the Trace SDK installed in your app, Bitrise’s Trace add-on will provide real time monitoring for your app’s performance across its entire install base.
 You can track a wide variety of different metrics, all from the end users’ perspective, to make sure that your app is performing as it should.

-Analyzing application performance ⚓
+Analyzing application performance in detail ⚓

-The first stop for analyzing performance is the Performance page of Trace.
+For deeper analysis of your application performance, you need the Performance page of Trace.
 The primary purpose of the Performance page is to give you an overview of the performance of your app across the app’s entire install base.

 You can check the performance of your apps in three distinct categories of metrics on the Performance page: